cgrace0044/stillorgan-tennis/README.md

 ### The Landing Page Image

 - The landing page includes an eye-catching image with a text overlay with the name of the club and when it was founded.
-- For smaller screens the text overlay is located on the left-hand-side.
-On larger screens the text-overlay moves to the right-hand side and the width is reduced to make better use of the space.
+- For smaller screens the text overlay is located on the left.
+On larger screens the text-overlay moves to the right and the width is reduced to make better use of the space.
 - This section provides the user with a clear visual representation of the purpose of the site.

 ![Landing page image](docs/readme-images/landing-page.webp)

 ### About Section

-- The About Section has three headings: Our Club, Our Members Enjoy and Membership.
+- The About Section has three headings: 'Our Club', 'Our Members Enjoy' and 'Membership'.
-- In the Our Club div there is some brief information about the tennis club including the year it was founded, where the club is located, who the club is for and what competitions are on offer.
+- In the 'Our Club' div there is some brief information about the tennis club including the year it was founded, where the club is located, who the club is for and what competitions are on offer.
-- The Our Members Enjoy div contains a short list of the club's facilities.
+- The 'Our Members Enjoy' div contains a short list of the club's facilities.
-- The Membership div contains information about the membership fees together with a button link to the membership page where the user can request more information.
+- The 'Membership' div contains information about the membership fees together with a button link to the membership page where the user can request more information.
 - The background colour of the button button changes from white to green when clicked.
 The text changes from black to white when clicked.

 ![About section image](docs/readme-images/about-us.webp)